pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 How to Create Vector Images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The usual way to create an image from a document page is :meth:`Page.getPixmap`.
 A pixmap represents a raster image, so you must decide on its quality (i.e. resolution) at creation time.
-It cannot be increased later.
+It cannot be changed later.

 PyMuPDF also offers a way to create a **vector image** of a page in SVG format (scalable vector graphics, defined in XML syntax).
-SVG images remain precise across zooming levels -- of course with the exception of any embedded raster graphic elements.
+SVG images remain precise across zooming levels (of course with the exception of any raster graphic elements embedded therein).

 Instruction ``svg = page.getSVGimage(matrix = fitz.Identity)`` delivers a UTF-8 string ``svg`` which can be stored with extension ".svg".